deliaqu/beer-review/README.md

-Before running the code, please unzip the data and the embedding:\n
+Before running the code, please unzip the data and the embedding:

     -- unzip "review+wiki.filtered.200.txt.gz" to $EMBEDDING
     -- unzip "reviews.260k.train.txt.gz" to $TRAIN
     -- unzip "reviews.260k.heldout.txt.gz" to $DEV